tjorvenweber/tensorflow/project/Cleaning/readme.md

         - imdb_badpics contains 2 folders: noFace and multipleFaces
         - imdb_superclean contains the cleaned pictures.
 This is the product of our cleaning process and what we consider our newly cleaned dataset.

 [imdb_clean](https://github.com/yiminglin-ai/imdb-clean) - This is where the original IMDB_clean can be downloaded from.
-Through this process we have obtained the mentioned "imdb-clean-1024" folder
+Through this process we have obtained the mentioned "imdb-clean-1024" folder.

 Please note: the cleaning process can be very time consuming, when there are as many pictures as in the imdb_clean;)